 Nowadays, more and more businesses opt for cloud-based IT infrastructure.
 Not only do enterprises choose to develop new applications in the cloud, but they also tend to move their existing software there.
-And this is not just another trend everyone wants to follow.
-Using cloud services is indeed beneficial in many ways and can take literally any business to the next level.
+Using cloud services isn’t just another trend.
+Anyone can potentially take their business to another level with cloud services.
+If you’re planning on adding cloud services to your enterprise applications, then you should seriously consider AWS.

-In this article, we’ll discuss what is AWS and how your business can benefit from developing a corporate application in this cloud.
+In this article, we’ll discuss what AWS is, how you can benefit from AWS enterprise applications, and how your business can benefit from developing a corporate application in this cloud.
 We’ll also take a look at some inspiring success stories so that you can see the real potential of infrastructure services provided by AWS.

 AWS stands for Amazon Web Services and it’s an on-demand cloud platform covering a wide range of cloud services.
-Basically, it might be called “one-stop shop” in the cloud computing world since there you can find almost anything you need to develop and run complex applications – from data storage and compute power to machine learning and IoT services.
+Basically, you can call it a “one-stop-shop” in the cloud computing world.
+You can find almost anything you need to develop and run complex applications – from data storage and compute power to machine learning, artificial intelligence, and IoT services.

 The above is possible thanks to AWS Global Infrastructure consisting of 61 Availability Zones with “server farms” located in different regions.
 The number of data centers is an important indicator since it impacts the quality of services delivered by AWS.

-First and the foremost, a wide network of data centers ensures the high level of backup reliability.
-This is because there is always equipment that will keep on working if other computers fail for some reason.
-Secondly, deploying your enterprise application across different Availability Zones will reduce latency, improve fault tolerance and, thus, increase the level of app performance.
+First and the foremost, a wide network of data centers ensures a high level of backup reliability.
+This ensures that there are reliable fail-safes in place in multiple locations with plenty of machines ready to kick into gear if there are any issues.
+Secondly, deploying your enterprise application across different Availability Zones will reduce latency, improve fault tolerance and, as a consequence, increase the level of app performance.

-AWS as a company is fully owned by Amazon.
+Amazon Web Services is a dynamic growing business unit within amazon.com data centers and is a subsidiary of Amazon.
 The latter launched its cloud business in 2006 so it has been on the market for 13 years already.
 This means that you as a client should worry neither about the reputation of this cloud platform vendor nor about its reliability.

-AWS provides more than 50 cloud infrastructure services delivered on the on-demand basis.
-Such model is usually referred to as the Infrastructure as a Service (IaaS) that is compute power, storage facilities, databases, and other IT resources available via the Internet.
+AWS provides more than 50 cloud infrastructure services delivered on an on-demand basis.
+This type of business model is usually referred to as an Infrastructure as a Service (IaaS) model.
+It includes computing power, storage facilities, databases, and other IT resources available via the Internet.
 IaaS customers may use such resources instead of local physical data centers to build and run their applications.

 Let’s say you want to develop a business process management system for your enterprise.
-In such a case you need storage, databases, and servers — many or just a few, smaller ones or bigger ones.
-Everything depends on your expectations in regards to the system functionality and requirements to the software.
+In that case you need storage, databases, and servers.
+All of which are customizable depending on your expectations for system functionality and software requirements.

-You have two options then.
+Essentially, this gives you two options.
 The first is a traditional one: you do the research to define what hardware to purchase, approve the budget, and, finally, buy the equipment.
-The process usually takes weeks or even months and it quite costly.
-Not only should you make an upfront investment, but you also have to spend money on the proper hardware maintenance.
+The process usually takes weeks or even months and is quite costly.
+Not only will you have to make an upfront investment, but you also have to spend money on the proper hardware maintenance.

 It seems quite obvious that the latter option has more advantages in terms of business management, budget forecast, and risk mitigation.
 And AWS makes it available to enterprises of any size and from any corner of the world.